Understand the Userlane Guides Analytics.

 Unique Guides started: The number of users who started one or more Guides.
 Each user will only be counted once towards this number.

-Average of unique Guides started: The average number of Guides started per user.
+Average of unique Guides started: The average number of Guides started per user (Guides started/Unique Guides started).
 A user starting the same Guide can be counted multiple times towards the Guides started number.

 This number will indicate the average number of Guides one user begins in the selected time frame.
 Thus, giving you an idea of how often your users engage with your Guides.